git-lfs/git-lfs/docs/README.md

 ```
 $ git add my.zip

-# confirm the zip was added to git media
+# confirm the zip was added to hawser
-$ git media ls-files
+$ git hawser ls-files
 my.zip
 ```

-When you can see files being added to git media, you can commit like normal.
+When you can see files being added to hawser, you can commit like normal.
 After committing, `git show` will show the file's metadata:

     $ git show